-Since 2007, the Rep’s advocacy team has handled over 10,000 cases.
+Since 2007, the Rep’s Individual Advocacy, First Nations, Métis and Inuit Engagement team has handled over 20,000 cases.
 The following profiles are from real-life situations, with all identifying information removed to protect the privacy of the people involved.

 A single parent needed help in getting services to meet the complex special needs of her eight-year-old son.
 The boy had significant mental health issues and extreme and persistent behaviour problems.
 He had been asked to leave six daycare settings and had recently been expelled from school.
 After making suicidal gestures at his seventh daycare setting, the child was assessed at the BC Children’s Hospital and several medication trials were attempted over the course of his stay hospital.
 Unable to secure full-time care for her child, the parent was forced to leave work and live on employment insurance.